 Aside from the items mentioned above, an annual training conference and quarterly newsletter are provided.
 The Association completed a year-long strategic planning endeavor in 2006.
 As a result, it has developed opportunities for year-round member engagement through its committees such as Membership, Research, Capital Development, and National Voice.
 AWEC offers mentoring opportunities through the National Voice Committee.
 The Strategic Plan is updated regularly and a special Strategic Planning Session will be held in the Spring of 2012.

-Another new initiative includes this website with a Members only section.
+Another new initiative includes this website.
 AWEC’s website allows members to have easy access to all of the association’s activities and resources.
 Most AWEC business is conducted via email.
 AWEC is also establishing a Facebook page and a LinkedIn group for our members.
-In addition to the annual meeting, AWEC also offers informal update meetings at ACA and APPA conferences.
+In addition to the annual meeting, AWEC also offers update meetings at ACA and APPA conferences.

 Who do I contact for more information or if I want to join?